There are a ton of reasons why Affiliate Marketing is better than MLM. In this article, I list a few of my favorites.

 For example, you’ll learn to build websites, and you’ll learn SEO.
 These skills alone are worth $100+ an hour.
 You may also learn content marketing, email marketing, copywriting, Pay Per Click advertising, Social Media, video marketing and more.

-You can use these skills to build your own business or work for hire to generate additional income.
+You can use these skills to build multiple streams of income or work for hire.

 Many affiliate marketers build websites, make them profitable and then sell them for 20 to 30 times monthly revenue.
 For example, a website earning $1000 a month can sell for $20,000 to $30,000.